MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-InboxRule.md

 ```

 ### -MoveToFolder
 The MoveToFolder parameter specifies an action for the Inbox rule that moves messages to the specified mailbox folder.
-You can specify the existing folder by name, or by the store object ID and a path string (for example, \\Inbox\\Personal).
+You can specify the existing folder by name, or by the store object ID and a path string (for example, fd087361-7537-49d0-b44c-0fe598d40188:\\Inbox\\Personal).

 ```yaml
 Type: MailboxFolderIdParameter